 YouTube is gradually establishing itself as one of the most prominent influencer marketing platforms.
 Thanks to recent improvements in internet connections, video is now an expected part of most people’s online experiences.
-While videos are now available on a variety of social media platforms, including Instagram’s own long-form video platform, IGTV, YouTube remains the de facto video destination.
+It’s true that videos are now available on a variety of social media platforms, including Instagram’s own long-form video platform, IGTV.
+Even so, YouTube remains the de facto video destination.

 In this article, we will dive into YouTube influencer marketing and some examples of how influencers on the platform are able to generate income.

 Influencer marketing is based on the premise that social media celebrities can become experts on a specific topic, resulting in more consumers becoming aware of them and following them.
 As a person’s reputation for authenticity and their knowledge in a specific space grows, they establish a reputation as a social media influencer.
 As a result, members of the public engage with these influencers to get their views on a particular topic, learn from them, or simply get brand recommendations.
 Once someone has gotten knowledge or a recommendation from an influencer, they start to share this information with their own followers and people in their social circles.